 - In order to impregnate Danae, Zeus took the form of a "shower of gold".
-In America, the phrase "golden shower" refers to a sex act involving urination.
+In American English, the phrase "golden shower" refers to a sex act involving urination.

-The fable of the little Dutch boy who saved the Netherlands by "sticking his finger in the dyke".
+- The fable of the little Dutch boy who saved the Netherlands by "sticking his finger in the dyke," meaning he plugged a hole in a dam directing water away.
 "Dyke" is one of many slang terms for a lesbian (particularly used in the phrase "bull dyke" to describe a lesbian woman who looks like a man).
 And the less said about the "sticking his finger" part, the better...